nais/build/README.md

 * Cover most use cases with zero or minimal configuration.
 * Flexible enough to allow build customization.

-## Features
-* Build, test, lint, and audit your source code.
-* Automatically uses the latest build and runtime environments.
-* Packages your program into a Docker container.
-* Publishes built artifacts to Google Artifact Registry and GitHub releases.
-* Deploys artifacts to Kubernetes or your team's CDN bucket.
-* Run and debug the pipeline on your local computer.
-* No Dockerfile needed.
-* Supports Go, Rust, Java, and Kotlin.
-* Matrix builds.

 ## Replaces
 - `Dockerfile`.
 If NAIS Build is able to successfully detect your build parameters, you don't need a Dockerfile in your repository.
 - _Github workflow YAML files_.
-NAIS Build will perform all the steps found in `nais-build-sign-push`.
+NAIS Build will perform all the steps found in `nais-build-push`.

 ## Usage
+Install using:

+    cargo install --path .

-Run the build pipeline from your local machine.
+Run the build pipeline from your local machine:

+    nb build

+Show the Dockerfile that NAIS Build generates and uses to build your program:

-    nb
+    nb dockerfile

-Run the build pipeline from your local machine, but use a pre-defined Dockerfile instead of using auto-detected parameters.
-This is useful for complex builds.
-NAIS Build assumes that you run tests and lint as part of this step.
+### Proposed future commands

+Validate configuration.

-    nb --dockerfile=Dockerfile
+    nb check

 Generate a configuration file based on default values, for easy extension.

     nb default-config > build.toml

-Validate configuration.

-    nb check

-Show the Dockerfile that NAIS Build generates and uses to build your program:

-    nb dockerfile

 Run from a Github Workflow, set up `.github/workflows/nb.yml` file that runs: